 Southern Flying Squirrels in Eastern Tennessee

-Southern flying squirrels are found in deciduous and mixed woods parts of the country in North America.
-They are of course most known for their ability to glide.
-Between their front and rear legs, they have a furry membrane called a patagium that enables them to glide through the air, often from one tree to another.
-Southern flying squirrels store food, including acorns, for wintertime.
-They are very social animals that are often observed in large groups.
+Southern flying squirrels are known for their ability to glide and are found in deciduous and wooded areas in North America.
+Between their front and rear legs, flying squirrels have a furry membrane called a patagium that enables them to glide through the air, often from one tree to another.
+Southern flying squirrels become pests when they take up residence in a homeowner’s attic or walls.
+They can cause odor and damage with their urine, and keep people awake with their nocturnal activity.

 Southern Flying Squirrel Habitat